-Mr. Jackson summarized the commitment status of the Petersburg Units during the Historical Period.
-He explained that for commitment decisions during the Historical Period, Applicant evaluated the visible power market prices versus the cost of the Petersburg Units, and decisions were made based on market pricing that Applicant witnessed at the time commitment decisions were made.
+Mr. Jackson summarized the commitment status of the Petersburg units during the Historical Period.
+He explained that Applicant evaluated the visible power market prices versus the cost of the Petersburg units, and decisions were made based on market pricing that Applicant witnessed at the time commitment decisions were made.

-Mr. Jackson testified Petersburg Units 2, 3, and 4 were typically offered as economic for most of the Historical Period.
-He said the majority of the Petersburg Unit 3 outage was due to a long-term planned outage, and that Petersburg Unit 4 had a 10-day summer preparation outage.
-Mr. Jackson stated during the Historical Period all of the weekly 7-day model runs showed positive margin for Petersburg Units 2, 3, and 4.
-He explained the units were offered as economic when available for dispatch, except for one day when Petersburg Unit 2 was shown as must run returning from outage and a five-day period in May when Petersburg Unit 4 was must run because prices were expected to be high and the unit was impacted by high-priced seasonal NOx emissions.
-He provided further detail on the Petersburg unit commitment decisions during the Historical Period and explained AES Indiana ran a short-term model (which provides 30-day forward looks) to track the economic value of the Petersburg Units.
-He sponsored a copy of the model runs in Applicant's Exhibit 2-C, Confidential Attachment DJ-4.
+Mr. Jackson testified Petersburg Unit 2 was typically committed as economic to MISO during the Historical Period.
+He said the periods that Petersburg Unit 3 was offered as must run were due to expected economic value and variable weather experienced in the market.
+He explained Petersburg Unit 4 spent much of the Historical Period as must run for station and system reliability.
+Mr. Jackson provided further detail on the Petersburg unit commitment decisions during the Historical Period and explained AES Indiana ran a short-term model (which provides 30-day forward looks) to track the economic value of the Petersburg units.
+He sponsored a copy of the model runs in Applicant's Exhibit 2-C, Confidential Attachment DJ-3.
 He added that non-economic factors were also considered in unit commitment decisions, including reliability, price certainty, operational needs, and avoidance of startup costs.

 Mr. Jackson stated Applicant also performed a look back evaluation of Petersburg for the Historical Period using the value created during the actual unit commitment as well as other economic benefits including real-time optimization, make whole payments, Auction Revenue Rights, Financial Transmission Rights, and Marginal Loss Credits.
-He explained that while the analysis should not be used to judge the prudence of the unit commitment decisions, Applicant acknowledges that a look-back analysis can inform its decision-making on a going forward basis and supports Applicant's ongoing effort to improve its modeling and decision process.
+He explained that while the analysis should not be used to judge the prudence of the unit commitment decisions, Applicant acknowledges that a look-back analysis can inform its decision-making on a going forward basis and support Applicant's ongoing effort to improve its modeling and decision process.

 Mr. Jackson testified that Applicant considers both the long-term and short-term when making unit commitment decisions.
 He said the longer-term forecasts in each FAC are generated in a planning model that looks at the economic dispatch of the units on the day the model is run.
-He said as the future period becomes the actual period, the following drives commitment decisions: market pricing, protecting customers from price risk, operational issues, and reliability.
-In other words, he said Applicant makes unit commitment decisions based on circumstances as they exist during the actual period and assesses energy market decisions through a nearer-term forward-looking assessment.
+He said as the future period becomes the actual period, the following drives commitment decisions:

+market pricing, protecting customers from price risk, operational issues, and reliability.
+In other words, he said, Applicant makes unit commitment decisions based on circumstances as they exist during the actual period and assesses energy market decisions through a nearer-term forward-looking assessment.
 He said Applicant is continuing to improve its understanding of market conditions and costs associated with must run and other unit commitment decisions.

-Mr. Jackson also updated the Commission on the short-term model Applicant implemented to support and track the Petersburg unit commitment decisions.
-He said the model utilizes a combination of two types of trades to calculate the operating cost and potential margin for the Petersburg coal units.
-He discussed how the model works, the inputs into the model, and additional considerations Applicant chose to apply to the model.
+Mr. Jackson also updated the Commission on the short-term model Applicant uses to support and track the Petersburg unit commitment decisions.
+He said the model utilizes a combination of two types of trades to calculate the operating cost and potential margin for the Petersburg units.
+He discussed how the model works, the inputs into the model, and how volatilities and correlations are incorporated into the model.
 He said the model output is captured on a spreadsheet showing a rolling 30-day period and the total profit and loss from each of the two types of trades.
 The total value of the two trades indicates if the unit is in or out of the money.
 He said Applicant began using the model at the end of May 2020 and continues to use it to support commitment decisions.
 He said Applicant will include model output from the Historical Period in the OUCC packet for review and will review the model and output with the OUCC during the audit.